marcelpatrick/3rdPersonV2/README.md

  ```

  - In BT_EnemyAI > BehaviorTree: right click on the SELECTOR > add service > select our custom service "Player Location If Seen"
- - In BT_EnemyAI > BehaviorTree: details > blackboard key > select: PlayerLocation variable
+ - In BT_EnemyAI > BehaviorTree: details > blackboard key > select: Player variable

 ![image](https://user-images.githubusercontent.com/12215115/173561306-09784283-f638-4b78-9181-e29ab0a39865.png)

 #### 2.4.2: Can See Player ? > Chase Player

  - After the selector > Add a new sequence called Chase
- - Right click on the Chase sequence > Add a decorator of type Blackboard > call it "Can See Player?" > in details > Blackboard > key query = is set > blackboard key = PlayerLocation
+ - Right click on the Chase sequence > Add a decorator of type Blackboard > call it "Can See Player?" > in details > Blackboard > key query = is set > blackboard key = Player
  	- Blackboard condition node: only executes the sequence based on a condition related to a blackboard variable: if PlayerLocation is set
  - Add a new Move To node after Chase > in details > blackboard > blackboard key = Player
  - in Details > Blackboard > check Observer Blackboard value